zachvalenta/jvns.ca/content/post/2017-03-13-so-you-want-to-be-a-wizard.markdown

 </div>
 <div class="content">

-The Recurse Center is a 12 week programming retreat in New York where you can go to learn fun new things about programming.
-I went 3 years ago, partly with the goal of understanding operating systems better.<br><br>
+The <a href="http://recurse.com">Recurse Center</a> is a 12 week programming retreat in New York where you can go to learn fun new things about programming.
+I went 3 years ago.
+RC is about learning whatever interests you (low level stuff? fancy frontend tricks? functional programming? making cool art with programming?), and I went partly with the goal of understanding operating systems better.<br><br>

 When I got to RC, I learned about the concept of a "system call"! (here's <a href="http://jvns.ca/blog/2013/10/02/day-3-what-does-the-linux-kernel-even-do/">the blog post I wrote the day I learned that</a>).
 System calls are how applications talk to the operating system.
 I felt kind of sad that I didn't know about them before, but the important thing was that I learned it!
 That's exciting!